NikHoh/VIAS/README.md

    - a `F_X_dict.pkl` file containing the ojbective function values (`F`) and the optimization variables (`X`) (i.e., the control point positions) of all Pareto set paths
    - a folder `optimized_paths` that contains visualizations of the Pareto set's extreme point solutions (i.e., the 'optimal' solutions regarding one objective function)

+To run the MOPP tool with your own scenario data:

+Either
+   - adapt the data in the `mopp_example.py` file accordingly and run it or
+   - directly run `mopp.py` and providing as arguments
+     - the path to the base data folder,
+     - the longitude coordinate to the path's start,
+     - the latitude coordinate to the path's start,
+     - the longitude coordinate to the path's goal,
+     - the latitude coordinate to the path's goal,
+     - the path to the config file,
+     - the path to the data input folder,
+     - the path to the data save folder, and
+     - the path to the data processing folder
+   - ensuring that the base data folder contains a `scenario_info.json` file.

 #### Path Visualization Tool (`pvt.py`):

 The Path Visualization Tool (PVT) takes as input: